lukasturcani/cagey/README.rst

   pip install cagey

-This will give you a series of command line tools which we used in the next section.
+This will give you a series of command line tools which we will use in the next section.

 Usage